 [Scott - "It was very difficult to move around, 'cause it was so soft, for one thing."]

 [Dave's heart rate on arrival at this station was in the low 80s and will rise slowly into the low 90s.
 Jim's heart rate was about 80 on arrival but quickly rose to about 100 and peaked at 130 beats-per-minute at about 144:41 as he finishes his climb back up to the Rover from the Station 6 crater.]

 [The camera is mounted on a bracket on Jim's chest-mounted RCU and, to take an uphill picture, he would have to lean so far back that he might well fall over backwards.]143:56:47 Allen: Just do the best you can on that, Jim.
 No problem.

 [Jim's first Station 6 pan (assembly by Dave Byrne) consists of frames AS15-85- 11481 to 11497.
-Jim is standing on a slope and, while bending back to raise the camera to get the horizon, may have moved slightly while taking the first frame, 11481, which shows both Hill 305 and the rille in the distance.]143:56:53 Scott: (To Joe) Okay.
+Jim is standing on a slope and, while bending back to raise the camera to get the horizon, may have moved slightly while taking the first frame, 11481, which shows both Hill 305 and the rille in the distance.
+The planimetric map for Station 6 shows that Jim took this pan while standing about three meters west of the Rover.]143:56:53 Scott: (To Joe) Okay.
 You must have the (TV) picture now, or at least the antenna is pointed.